Book X (continued)

 Here is another story amma Damiana told us:

-as an anchoress), I went to (the church of) Saints Cosmas and Damian and spent the whole night there.
+One Good Friday, before I was enclosed (as an anchoress), I went to (the church of) Saints Cosmas and Damian and spent the whole night there.
 Late during the night an old woman from Phrygian Galatia came in and gave everyone in the church two small coins (minuta).
 This was at the time when a niece of mine, and of the most faithful Emperor Mauritius, had come to pray in the holy city and had stayed there for the whole year, and I had taken her with me to Saints Cosmas and Damian, so that we were in church together.

 "Look," I said, "here comes this old woman who gives everyone two small coins."
 (For she had often given them to me.)
 "Don't be proud.
 Take them."